 There is a signposted cycle route between campus and the city centre.
-It is a good route to follow as it uses dedicated cycle track, and quieter roads than the main A6.
+It is a good route to follow as it uses dedicated cycle tracks and quieter roads.

 Taxi ranks approved by the local authority are available on campus at the following locations:

 - Bowland Avenue South outside the Chaplaincy Centre

 - Alexandra Park Drive by the Lonsdale College Bus Stop

 Find out more about Taxis to and from Campus.

 Reporting a fault

 During the year, if you need to report a fault such as a light bulb needing replacing, or your central heating not working, you should do so through the 'Fix a Fault' system on the iLancaster app.

 We can only accept mail for current residents of the college - if you live off-campus, you need to have your items delivered to your off-campus address.